How to Use Pricing Strategy to Move Slow-Moving Inventory Without Losing Money

 • Track your results carefully.
 It’s important to track your results carefully so that you can see which pricing strategies are performing best.

-Limited-Quantity Sales:
+Limited-Quantity Sales

 Have you ever seen a sign that says “Limited time offer!” or “Limited quantities available!”?
 These signs are designed to create a sense of scarcity and urgency, which can encourage customers to buy products more quickly.